cutright/DVH-Analytics-Bokeh/README.md

 - [X] Design test.py files

-- [ ] Design a main program to allow more fluid command line interaction
+- [X] Design a main program to allow more fluid command line interaction.
+  - [ ] In progress.
+Create a map of calls with explicit functions.

 - [ ] Design UI for backend management